Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 I was impressed with the Slack Marketplace, which houses over 2,500 third-party apps in its directory.
 This variety makes sense, as Slack mostly targets teams needing extensive integrations to get their job done.
 Still, if you’re not picky with the tools you use daily, it can get too busy on the interface front pretty quickly.

 Anyone can create a public or private channel, which could suit teams handling many different projects.
-Similarly, it can add unnecessary noise to your virtual workstation.
+Similarly, it can add unnecessary noise to your digital headquarters.
 Fortunately, the threaded conversations kept my messages organized, so I could easily follow along, even in lengthy discussions.

 Cons of using Slack as a business messaging app: